Brest, Belarus

-Brest, (Note: Брэст /be/; Брест /ru/; Берестя, /uk/; Brasta; Brześć /pl/; בריסק.) formerly Brest-Litovsk and Brest-on-the-Bug, is a city in south-western Belarus at the border with Poland opposite the Polish town of Terespol, where the Bug and Mukhavets rivers meet, making it a border town.
+Brest, (Note: Брэст /be/, locally: [beˈrɛsʲtʲ]; Брест /ru/; Бере́стя, /uk/; Brasta; Brześć /pl/; בריסק.) formerly Brest-Litovsk (1600s–1923) and Brest-on-the-Bug (1923–1939), is a city in south-western Belarus at the border with Poland opposite the Polish town of Terespol, where the Bug and Mukhavets rivers meet, making it a border town.
 It serves as the administrative center of Brest Region and Brest District, though it is administratively separated from the district.
-As of 2025, it has a population of 346,061.
+As of 2026, it has a population of 347,138.

 Brest is one of the oldest cities in Belarus and a historical site for many cultures, as it hosted important historical events, such as the Union of Brest and Treaty of Brest-Litovsk.
 Furthermore, the Brest Fortress was recognized by the Soviet Union as a Hero Fortress in honour of the defense of Brest Fortress in June 1941.

 In the High Middle Ages, the city often passed between Poland, the principalities of Kievan Rus', and the Grand Duchy of Lithuania.
 From the Late Middle Ages, the city was part of Lithuania, which later became a part of the Polish–Lithuanian Commonwealth from 1569.
 In 1795, it was incorporated into the Russian Empire with the Third Partition of Poland.
 After the Polish-Soviet War, the city became part of the Second Polish Republic.
 In 1939, the city was captured by Nazi Germany during the invasion of Poland and then transferred to the Soviet Union per the German–Soviet Frontier Treaty.
 In 1941, it was retaken by the Germans during Operation Barbarossa.
 In 1944, it was retaken by the Soviet Red Army during the Lublin–Brest offensive.
 The city was part of the Byelorussian SSR, and since the breakup of the Soviet Union in 1991, Brest has been part of independent Belarus.